zealtv/zeal-co-hugo/content/projects/nanocrush/index.md

     - "av"
     - "music"
 tier: 1
-abstract: "looping visual music pixel animations: transcendant objects of quantum value in the style of the 2021 pandemic and nft stampede"
+abstract: "transcendant objects of quantum value in the style of the 2021 pandemic and nft stampede"
 ---

 # Eighteen Flowers